 Beech, Birch, and Oak occupied the rugged terrain.
 The mighty trees zoomed in the sky; their muscular trunks stood tall as proud hosts.
 The sounds of our footsteps were subdued by sounds of a nearby stream gushing to someplace, of twittering finches, and of the susurration of leaves; each distinctly audible.
 The misty, fresh air brought in the smell of the slightly wet tracks, and a peculiar smell of the forest.
 The innumerable shades of green mingled with innumerable shades of brown to create a perfect camouflage for the fauna.
 Though we had ventured inside the woods a few days earlier, and in a part known to inhabit black bears, the magic of the terrain here was distinct.
 Nature had turned us quiet, mindful.

-Treks, Trails and Adventure
+Treks, Trails, and Adventure in Smoky Mountains

 About an hour into the hike, we reached that stream gushing-to-someplace.
 A wood trunk, with a wobbly wooden hand-railing on one side, made for a makeshift bridge.
 Walking on a relatively narrow platform with icy water below, infused a sort of adventure and alertness.
 About two-thirds across the ‘bridge’, a male voice cracked through: ‘Hello there!’.
 Startled to hear someone, in an otherwise isolated patch, we scurried across the remaining bridge with a newfound confidence, turned, and greeted back.